Subnet Mask Cheat SheetRecords Cheat SheetGeoDNS ExplainedFree Network TroubleshooterKnowledge BasePricing CalculatorLive CDN PerformanceVideo Demos

 Heather Oliver is a Technical Writer for Constellix and DNS Made Easy, subsidiaries of Tiggee LLC.
 She’s fascinated by technology and loves adding a little spark to complex topics.
 Want to connect?
 Find her on LinkedIn.

-Everyone knows what a firewall is for home computers—or at least you should.
+Everyone knows that a firewall is for blocking access to network resources—or at least you should.
 It’s such an important part of keeping computers safe that most modern operating systems come with this technology out of the box.
 But there’s a different kind of firewall that falls on the server-side of things—the DNS firewall.
 In this resource, you’ll learn all about this layer of protection and how it functions.

 Just as a computer firewall monitors incoming and outgoing web traffic for personal devices and blocks unsafe connections, a DNS firewall functions the same way.
 The difference is that DNS firewalls analyze and filter queries based on threat feeds and threat intelligence.
 There are two types of DNS Firewalls, those for recursive servers and those for authoritative servers.
 Recursive firewalls protect users, while firewalls applied to authoritative nameservers protect the business or actual domain.

 When a query is made from a user’s device, the DNS resolver verifies the safety of the request against a threat feed.
 If the query is for a site listed in the feed, it will be blocked and the user will be unable to gain access.
 If no security threat is detected, the query resolves as usual and the user will be taken to their intended destination.

 When a device uses a recursive nameserver that has enabled DNS firewall protection, each DNS query is analyzed before the proper IP is returned to the client/device.